k2-fsa/icefall/docs/source/for-dummies/data-preparation.rst

 **data/manifests**:

   This directory contains manifests.
-There are used to generate files in ``data/fbank``.
+They are used to generate files in ``data/fbank``.

   To give you an idea of what it contains, we examine the first few lines of